Locations:

 Snack on almonds and walnuts or incorporate chia seeds and hemp seeds into your smoothies to up your calcium intake.
 Most nuts are high in protein, low in saturated fats and contain no cholesterol.

-Sesame seeds, which are high in calcium and copper, supports immune function and red blood cell development.
-Don’t consume them whole, as they will pass through the digestive tract without you receiving its benefits.
+Sesame seeds, which are high in calcium and copper, support immune function and red blood cell development.
+But don’t consume them whole, as they will pass through the digestive tract without you receiving their benefits.
 Husked and crushed options are ideal.
 Look for tahini, a savory paste made from sesame seeds, which can be used in hummus and other dishes.

 Apricots